-Parallels Desktop provides close integration between your Mac OS and Windows guest OS.
-You can access certain Mac Home folders directly from Windows and vice versa.
-To use this functionality, you should have Parallels Tools installed in the virtual machine and the Isolate Mac from Windows option disabled in the Security pane.
+Parallels Desktop provides close integration between your Mac operating system and Windows guest operating system.
+You can access certain Mac folders directly from Windows and vice versa.
+To use this functionality, you should have Parallels Tools installed in the virtual machine and the Isolate Mac from Windows option should be disabled in the Security tab.

-Note: To enable the Shared Profile functionality, you must share all Mac disks or at least your Mac Home folder.
-You can configure the necessary sharing settings on the Shared Folders pane or click OK on this pane to automatically enable Mac OS X Home folder sharing together with enabling Shared Profiles.
+Note: To enable Shared Profile functionality, you must share all Mac disks or at least your Mac Home folder.
+You can configure the necessary sharing settings on the Sharing pane using Share folders option.

-If the Shared Profile functionality is activated, you can choose one of the following options:
+If Shared Profile functionality is activated, you can choose one of the following options:

 - Select Desktop to use the Mac Desktop as the desktop in your Windows guest OS.

 - Select Documents to use the Mac Documents folder on your Mac as the My Documents folder in your Windows guest OS.

 - Select Pictures to use the Pictures folder on your Mac as the My Pictures folder in your Windows guest OS.